AI customer service

 What will Rebotify take off the team first?

-Customer service automation works best when it handles preparation, not decisions.
 A managed AI employee classifies the issue, gathers customer context, drafts the first response, and packages risky cases for human review.
-Refunds, policy exceptions, and anything customer-facing still pause for human approval before they leave the business.

-Who is Customer service automation best for?
+Who is AI customer service best for?

 What does Rebotify deliver in the first 48 hours?

-Rebotify maps the workflow, writes the first operating playbook, connects the minimum tools, and puts useful drafts, checks, or summaries into a human approval queue.
+Rebotify finds the stuck task, connects the minimum tools, and puts useful drafts, checks, or summaries into a human approval queue.

 Do humans still approve the work?

-Yes.
 Rebotify normally starts with human approval for customer-facing, financial, legal, or policy-sensitive actions.
-The AI employee prepares the work and escalates uncertainty.

 48-HOUR START